-As of May 2014, Canadian Natural owns and operates 66,000km in pipeline infrastructure.
+Canadian Natural owns and operates one of the largest inventories of pipeline infrastructure within Canada.
 Our goal is to be proactive and prevent pipeline failures that lead to spills or leaks.
-To achieve this, Canadian Natural continues our focus on programs to improve pipeline integrity.

 Pipeline Risk Assessment

 Our pipeline risk assessment program is a proactive initiative to ensure that our risks are understood and resources are focused where needed.
 This program assigns a risk value to each pipeline based on the likelihood of failure and the potential consequences of that failure.
 Evaluations are ongoing as existing asset conditions change and new assets are acquired.

 We also conduct internal and external high-risk pipeline audits to ensure corrosion mitigation and monitoring strategies are in place.